saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 app’s rating.

 There are also a number of variables which required releveling.
-Many of our predictors have multiple levels and these may have made our model too complicated.
-To reduce the probabiltiy that the model overfits the data and is too complicated, we will relevel our variables as follows:
+Many of our predictors have multiple levels which made our model too complicated.
+To reduce the probability that the model over fits the data and is too complex, we will relevel our variables as follows:

 Since our variable `Price` is currently not numeric and isn’t coded into categories, we will relevel price into 3 categories: Free, Between 0 and